 He and his family love Cornerstone and have been calling it their church home since January of 2002.
-I serve as a deacon, play guitar/sing on the Praise team, and enjoy teaching Children’s Church with Sara.
+He serves as a deacon, plays guitar/sings on the Praise team, and enjoy teaching Children’s Church with Sara.

 Joe Irwin and his wife Jamie have been attending Cornerstone since moving to Landenberg from California in 2004.
 They have three children.
 Joe is an engineer at a major aerospace company with a Bachelors of Science from Penn State University and a Masters of Science Degree from the University of Southern California.
 He is a deacon at Cornerstone and is involved in the Boys’ Life, Hospitality, and Information Technology ministries.

 Alex grew up in New Jersey and has lived in Elkton, Maryland for the past 10 years.
 As a freshman at the University of Delaware, through Intervarsity, Alex was first presented the Gospel and began his personal relationship with Christ in the fall of 1992.
 He was very fortunate to be surrounded by faithful believers at the University of Delaware who helped him understand what having a personal relationship with Christ meant.
 Alex and his wife Julie have been attending Cornerstone since 1999, with a short break after moving out of the area before returning in 2004.
 God has blessed them with two children.

 At Cornerstone Alex have been actively involved in Christian Service Brigade since its inception in 1998, serving in several positions – Ranger, Lieutenant and most recently as Captain.
 Alex also maintains the Cornerstone website, serves as an usher and manages the second softball team from Cornerstone that participates in the Southern Chester County Church Softball league.

-As a 75-year old I have had a lot of experience knowing God.
-That gives me some perspective on my life that I did not always recognize along the way.
+As a 75-year old Craig has had a lot of experience knowing God.
+That gives him some perspective on his that he did not always recognize along the way.